MiteshVasoyaDUIUX/DUIUX-Website/src/pages/Temp Code.md

               <div className="content-div">
                 <div className="content-title">iOS App Design</div>
                 <div className="content">
-                  iOS app design for UI/UX websites plays a crucial role in delivering a seamless and engaging user experience on Apple devices.
+                  "iOS app design for UI/UX websites plays a crucial role in delivering a seamless and engaging user experience on Apple devices.
 It focuses on creating visually stunning and intuitive interfaces that captivate users.
-Attention to detail, such as precise typography, clean layouts, and consistent iconography, enhances the overall aesthetics and brand recognition.
+Attention to detail, such as precise typography, clean layouts, and consistent iconography, enhances the overall aesthetics and brand recognition."
                 </div>
               </div>
             </div>